rashid-islam/fair_inference/README.md

 Note that these scripts will conduct the required hyper-parameters tuning on dev set first, and then save trained models and results on test set into "trained-models" and "results" folders, respectively.

-## Submitted to 36th Conference on Neural Information Processing Systems (NeurIPS 2022).
+## Under Submission.
 Do not distribute.